dSupertramp/AItrika/README.md

 - [ ] Improve code
 - [ ] Add more LLMs for associations extraction
 - [ ] Add the extraction of more informations
+- [ ] Create a Webapp using Streamlit or Gradio